 The reason for this lower return expectation is that it’s generally safer to spread your money out over a variety of asset classes.
 (The main asset classes are usually considered to be stocks, bonds, commodities, cash, and real estate.)
-This is less risky, but less risk generally offers less reward (more on this in—you guessed it—the long version).
+This is less risky, but less risk generally offers less reward.

-Bottom line for big picture investing, the very best you can expect to do in the public markets on average is 10%—on the VERY high side—if you were to be invested for 100+ years in strictly stocks.
-Since that’s not possible, the goal of a diversified portfolio, over a shorter time frame, would be 7%.
+Bottom line for big picture investing: the best you can expect to do in the public markets on average is 10%—on the high side.
+However, since investing in “all stocks” is considered somewhat risky, managers often shoot for a more diversified portfolio delivering 7-8%.

 Ferrari or Ford Taurus?

-What I mean is that for people going the public markets route, it’s probably going to be conservative style investments with a little flash (a little extra risk) here and there.
+What I mean is that, for people going the public markets route, it’s probably going to entail conservative style investments with a little flash (a little extra risk) here and there.

 Now for me, real estate investment has been my main mode of transport, and it has achieved significantly higher returns that advanced me toward my retirement goals much more quickly.